strimzi/proposals/035-cruise-control-scaling-brokers.md

 When scaling up the cluster, the user can go through the following procedure:

 1. The user increases the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.
-2. When the scaling up is done, a new `KafkaRebalance` custom resource can be created by setting the `spec.mode` field as `add-broker` and the list of the new brokers in the `spec.brokers` field.
+2. When the scaling up is done, the user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `add-broker` and the list of the new brokers in the `spec.brokers` field.
 3. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/add_broker` endpoint for getting an optimization proposal (by using the dryrun feature).
 4. The user accepts the proposal by applying the `strimzi.io/rebalance=approve` annotation on it.
 5. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/add_broker` endpoint for running the actual rebalancing.